sbooth/SFBAudioEngine/README.md

 # SFBAudioEngine

-SFBAudioEngine is a framework for macOS and iOS audio playback using Objective-C or Swift.
-SFBAudioEngine supports the following formats:
+SFBAudioEngine is a framework for macOS and iOS audio playback using Swift or Objective-C. SFBAudioEngine supports the following formats:

 * WAVE
 * AIFF